yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/csharp/ysql-dapper.md

 ## Start the REST API server

-To change default port for REST API Server, go to `Properties/launchSettings.json` and change the `applicationUrl` field under the `DapperORM` field.
+To change default port for the REST API Server, go to `Properties/launchSettings.json` and change the `applicationUrl` field under the `DapperORM` field.

 - Build the REST API server.